eslint-community/eslint-plugin-eslint-plugin/docs/rules/prefer-output-null.md

 ## Rule Details

-This rule aims to enforce `output: null` for invalid test cases to indicate that no output is produced.
+The rule reports an error if it encounters a test case where the output is the same as the code.

 Examples of **incorrect** code for this rule: